Dorothy: Do – do you suppose we’ll meet any wild prospects?

 With apologies to the 1939 movie “The Wizard of Oz”.

 LinkedIn is constantly changing its algorithm about what gets the most visibility to your network and others on the platform.
-Some recent changes seem to be showing a significant preference for showing likes from your connections in your newsfeed – followed by comments and shares and then in last place your original posts.
+Last year LinkedIn seemed to be showing a significant preference for showing likes from your connections in your newsfeed – followed by comments and shares and then in last place your original posts.
+This year, there may have been a shift – or not!
 This might change at any time, but my approach to what to share on LinkedIn should remain relevant no matter how LinkedIn messes around with the algorithm.

 *NOTE – No matter what your activity, it is only going to show up in the newsfeed of a fairly small percentage of your connections’ newsfeeds, so regular, consistent activity is important.